ACM40960/project-RashmiPandit1/README.md

 their type and number of the image.For example :- muffin_401.png, chihuahua_34.png etc.

 Detector.py : trains the CNN, saves the model in vgg19_chihuahua_vs_muffin.h5, and queries the model Then, we need to run the Detector.py file for training and validating the program.
+We use CNN and tenserflow in this program file.

 Note : The first time we run the Detector.py file it is going to take around 1 or 2 minutes.